Stuffed Acorn Squash

 Instructions

-- 2While the squash bakes, prepare the filling: Heat the olive oil in a large skillet over medium-high heat.
-Add the sausage.
-Brown the meat, breaking it apart into small pieces for 3 minutes.
+- 2While the squash bakes, heat olive oil in a large skillet over medium-high heat.
+Add the turkey breakfast sausage and cook for 3 minutes, breaking it apart into small pieces, until it begins to brown.

-- 3Add the mushrooms, onion, apple, salt, pepper, nutmeg, allspice, and minced garlic.
-Cook, stirring frequently, until the sausage is cooked through, the vegetables and apple are softened, have given up liquid, and the liquid has cooked off, about 8 additional minutes.
+- 3Add the cremini mushrooms, onion, Granny Smith apple, minced garlic, nutmeg, and allspice to the skillet.
+Cook for 8 minutes, stirring frequently, until the sausage is cooked through (no pink remaining), vegetables are softened, and any released liquid has evaporated.

-- 4When the squash is cool enough to handle, scoop out its flesh, leaving a wall all the way around that is about 1/4-inch thick.
-Add the scooped squash to the pan with the sausage.
-Add the herbs and ¼ cup Parmesan.
-Stir to combine.
-Taste and adjust salt and pepper as desired.
+- 4Once the squash is cool enough to handle, scoop out the flesh leaving a ¼-inch wall, and add the scooped squash to the sausage mixture.
+Stir in the fresh sage and ¼ cup grated Parmesan until combined.
+Taste and adjust salt and pepper as needed.

 Nutrition — Per Serving